Jared Polis: Immigration

-LGBT rights
+LGBTQ

 At the time of his departure from Congress, Polis was one of seven openly gay members of the 113th Congress, and caucused in the LGBT Equality Caucus.
-He pushed for the repeal of the Defense of Marriage Act, and praised the Obama Administration's decision for the Justice Department to no longer defend DOMA, saying, "Section 3 of the law is unconstitutional."
+He pushed for the repeal of the Defense of Marriage Act (DOMA), and praised the Obama Administration's decision for the Justice Department to no longer defend DOMA, saying, "Section 3 of the law is unconstitutional."

-Polis was also the leading sponsor of the Student Non-Discrimination Act with Senator Al Franken, who introduced the act in the Senate.
+Polis was also the leading sponsor of the Student Non-Discrimination Act (SNDA) with Senator Al Franken, who introduced the act in the Senate.
 SNDA would establish a comprehensive federal prohibition in all public and elementary and secondary schools of discrimination based on sexual orientation and gender identity, expanding Title IX of the Education Amendments Act to LGBT students.
 In a statement, Polis said "education is the right of every student" regardless of their actual or perceived sexual orientation or gender identity.
 "The alarming increase in teen suicides has shown us just how far we are from making our children's schools safe spaces."
 In a letter to Obama, Polis and 67 other House members urged the repeal of Don't Ask, Don't Tell.
 The letter cited a California district judge's ruling that DADT was unconstitutional and that the 14,000 service members who had been discharged from the military since its passage had been discharged unjustly.

 In September 2014, Polis filed a discharge petition to bring the LGBT Employment Non-Discrimination Act to the House floor for a vote.
 The revised legislation included narrow religious exemptions.
 Polis urged Obama to reconsider the inclusion of Malaysia and Brunei in a Trans-Pacific Partnership because of their poor record on LGBT rights.
 In June 2019, Polis signed a bill banning conversion therapy for minors.
 In February 2022, he denounced anti-trans legislation being passed in Republican-controlled states, calling it "un-American".
 On April 14, 2023, he signed into law three health care bills enshrining access to abortion and gender-affirming procedures and medications in Colorado.
 The bills ensure people in surrounding states and beyond can have an abortion, begin puberty blockers, or receive gender-affirming surgery in Colorado without fear of prosecution.
 On April 29, 2024, Polis signed a law requiring public schools to use trans students' preferred names.